Okay, so let me start out this post by mentioning how I haven’t cooked pasta at home for a while now that we’ve been following a healthier diet.

 This creamy Rosemary And Goat Cheese Pasta is so amazingly delicious and satisfying, you’ll want to make it again and again.
 You’ll dream about the lusciousness and how you just want one more bite.

-And the best thing is that it can be yours for dinner tonight in just 30 minutes (which happens to be why this meal makes a fantastic addition to my meal planning service, No-Fail Meals).
+And the best thing is that it can be yours for dinner tonight in just 30 minutes!

-- 1 lb penne noodles use whole wheat noodles for a healthier option
+- 1 lb whole wheat penne noodles can also use quinoa or chickpea noodles

 - 2 cloves garlic minced

 - 2 tbsp fresh rosemary minced

 Heat a deep stock pot over high heat until boiling.

 - Once boiling, add the noodles and cook until al dente (almost tender, but cooked through).

 While the water is boiling for the pasta, heat 1 tbsp. olive oil over medium-high heat in a large skillet.
 Season the chicken with salt and pepper.